neondatabase/website/content/docs/guides/vercel.md

 This section describes how to add the Neon Vercel Integration to your Vercel project.

 <Admonition type="note" title="Notes">
 - Please be aware that the Neon Vercel Integration connects one Vercel project to one Neon project.
-It does not support connecting multiple Vercel projects to one Neon project, nor does it support connecting multiple Neon projects to one Vercel project.
+It does not support connecting multiple Vercel projects to one Neon project or connecting multiple Neon projects to one Vercel project.
 - The Neon Vercel Integration is supported with GitHub, GitLab, and Bitbucket source code repositories.
 </Admonition>